shanxS/MyWallet/README.md

 2. on startup user is presented with option to parse existing sms to import expenses

 3. all source and sink accounts are used by their defalut name - htere is a simple/intutive way to add tags to these accounts but app does not ask user to tag them in 1st go - focus on showing results as soon as you can - instead of configuring app for 10 mins

+4. store no readalble user data on server

+5. No advertisement is a preresqusite - you may ask for donations though